dotuan1120/github-search/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Purpose
+For Skedulo application and learning purpose

+## Room of improvements
+- Need to handle API errors better (can not show meaningful error message to users, should check api error better than based on their message, ...)
+- Disable input field whenever the API is loading (if I disable it now, it will lose focus and user have to click on the input field to continue searching)

 ## Available Scripts

 In the project directory, you can run: